bgusach/australis/README.md

   no selector nesting, etc)
 - CSS preprocessors like [less][less], [sass][sass], [stylus][stylus], etc are quite powerful
   but they come with the burden of learning yet another language
+- Chances are that anybody working on web frontend development can get by in JavaScript.
-- IMHO the current CSS generators based on JavaScript do not fit the sweet spot between simplicity and power.
-For instance, [absurdjs][absurdjs] suffers from feature creep by doing way too many things than just CSS generation, resulting in an overcomplex API, and [restyle][restyle] misses one of the very features that justify using a CSS generator - the ability to nest selectors, moreover although quite minimalist, it could have an easier and more elegant API
+- The current CSS generators based on JavaScript do not fit IMHO the sweet spot between simplicity and power.
+For instance, [absurdjs][absurdjs] suffers from feature creep by doing way too many things than just CSS generation, resulting in an overcomplex API, and [restyle][restyle] misses one of the very features that justify using a CSS generator - the ability to nest selectors, and although quite minimalist, it could have an easier and more elegant API

 ## Example